Guide to Courses and Subjects on Offer

 If you have any questions regarding 6th Form arrangements, please do contact Mr Ewins (Head of 6th Form) or Mrs Whiter (6th Form Manager).

-General Points about choosing Courses that are right for you
+General Points about choosing the right course for you

 Making a choice between subjects often proves difficult and you may find these points useful in helping you to decide: